cdisc-org/DataExchange-ODM-LinkML/README.md

 * `xs:sequence` contains both self cardinality and relationships/cardinality to other classes
     * `xs:element` is list of relationships `ref` and their cardinalities `minOccurs` (int | 'unbounded'), `maxOccurs`, `nillable`
         * `mixed` is only applied to TranslatedText since there is content between the XML tags.
 In non-XML/HTML representations this would be given a key such as `"content"` or `"TranslatedText"`.
-Flickr use `"_content"` in their style guide to avoid collisions.
-Because `TranslatedText` is the only example of this in ODMv2 we give the content the attribute `TranslatedText`
+Flickr use `"_content"` in their style guide to avoid collisions, but this causes Mermaid diagrams to fail.
+Because `TranslatedText` is the only example of this in ODMv2 we give the content the attribute `content`
         * `abstract` is false in all cases - there are no purely abstract classes to handle

 * `xs:restriction` is rules around type and enumerated values of a slot